Skip to content

 The ovaries are apparently not biologically inactive after the end of their reproductive function–that is, after menopause.
 At least in the mouse model, they instead develop properties that could be associated with immune processes and the defense against pathogens.

 The researchers suspect that inflammation-promoting signaling substances from the ovaries could influence age-related changes in other organs.
-But more than a suspicion, it is not yet, as the possible connection was not part of the present study.
-However, it would at least be conceivable to specifically influence the inflammatory processes in the ovary without disturbing the hormonal balance.
+But this is still just a suspicion, as the possible connection was not part of the present study.
+It would at least be conceivable to specifically influence the inflammatory processes in the ovary without disturbing the hormonal balance.

 Limitations

-Even though mice are generally well-suited as a model for studying reproductive aging, they naturally differ from humans in several respects.
-Therefore, the results cannot be directly transferred to women.
+Although mice are generally well-suited as models for studying reproductive aging, they differ in several respects from humans.
+Therefore, the results cannot be directly applied to women.

-It should also be noted that the applied RNA sequencing only captures the activity of genes.
-What effects this has on the entire body is still speculative.
-Additionally, the researchers cannot say with certainty whether more immune cells actually migrate into the ovary or whether the ovarian cells increasingly develop immune-like properties.
+It should also be noted that the RNA sequencing used only captures gene activity.
+What effects this has on the entire body is still only speculative.
+Additionally, the researchers cannot say for certain whether more immune cells actually migrate into the ovary or whether the ovarian cells increasingly develop immune-like properties.

-Thus, further studies are necessary, especially on human tissue, the researchers emphasize.
+Further studies are therefore necessary, especially on human tissue, the researchers emphasize.
 Only then can the significance of the observed changes for the health of women after menopause be reliably assessed.

 This article is a machine translation of the original German version of FITBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@fitbook.de.